Content

 • Senior: ages 14-18 as of January 1 of the current year

 Includes Prepared Speech, Radio Public Service Announcement (PSA), Illustrated Presentations, Impromptu Speech, and Video Communications.
-For more information click here.
+Click for the Premier Communication Event page.

 CLUB RESOURCES